Here’s how to pack for NYC in summer

 This tote is my personal favorite.
 I use it around town and when I travel.
 It’s perfect to carry the necessities for a day out in the city, and all those cute must-haves you find in your travels.
 I have it in navy blue and black.
 I’d buy this bag in every color if I had an endless budget. 🙂

 Because yes, even tennis shoes can look chic, and when milling about for miles in Central Park, comfort is king.

 Ballet flats like Tieks or other slip-ons.

 When the city is humid and sticky, a sundress will be the comfiest choice.
-And if you get chilly in the A/C, you can always throw on a shrug or sweater.
+And if you get chilly in the A/C, you can always throw on a sweater.